cockroachdb/docs/v20.2/authorization.md

 ## Roles

 {{site.data.alerts.callout_info}}
- Role-based access management is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
+ Role-based access control (RBAC) is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
 {{site.data.alerts.end}}

 A role is a group of users and/or other roles for which you can grant or revoke privileges as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.